reapp/new-site/source/docs-builds.md

 ### Cordova

 Using Reapp with Cordova is incredibly easy.
-Here's our steps for setting up a workflow that lets you build to XCode in one step:
+Here are the steps for setting up a workflow that lets you build to Xcode in one step:

 1. Install cordova cli
 2. `cordova create appname`